ppenteado/ominas_doc/wiki_out/demo/mosaic_example.rst

    .. code:: IDL

-  	  idl mosaic.example
+  	  ominas mosaic_example

-   or from within IDL using:
+   or from within an OMINAS IDL session using:

    .. code:: IDL

-  	  @mosaic.example
+  	  @mosaic_example

    After the example stops, later code samples in this file may be executed by pasting them onto the IDL command line.